FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ### 2.2.4 FOCUS Group Maintainer

-  FG Maintainers are a subset of the FOCUS Group members who have been given write access to one or more FOCUS Working Group repositories within the FOCUS Project's Github organization.
+  FG Maintainers are a subset of the FOCUS Group (FG) members who have been given write access to one or more FOCUS Working Group repositories within the FOCUS Project's Github organization.
 They will advance the day-to-day evolution of the specification and related work products.

   FG Maintainers are responsible for ensuring that the contents of documents and work products accurately reflect the decisions that have been made by the group, and that the specification adheres to formatting and content guidelines.

-  FG Chair(s) will designate a FG Maintainer or FG Maintainers for the FG.
-FG Maintainer(s) are overseen by of the FG Chair(s).
+  FG Chair(s) designates any FG Maintainer(s) for the FG.
+FG Maintainers are overseen by the FG Chair(s).
+Maintainer designations will be revisited at the discretion of the FG chair, typically at the conclusion of a release cycle.

+  To be designated as a Maintainer, individuals MUST:

+   * Be involved as a Contributor consistently over at least one release cycle
+   * Lead or significantly contribute technical content to a major Issue or PR
+   * Regularly participate in the Review & Approval process, including meeting discussions, issue/PR comments, asynchronous discourse (e.g. Slack), and PR approvals
+   * Continue these activities through each release cycle

-  The FG Maintainer(s) MUST keep the project documentation up to date (e.g.: contributing, readme and release planning documents).
+  The FG Maintainer(s) MUST keep the project documentation up to date (e.g.: CONTRIBUTING, README and RELEASE PLANNING documents), and MUST have a good working knowledge of GitHub and other Project tools in use.

-  The FG Maintainer(s) MUST apply the "Review & Approval" process—covered in 6.1 of this document—to contributions submitted by the Working Group members.
+  The FG Maintainer(s) MUST apply the "Review & Approval" process-covered in this document-to contributions submitted by the Working Group members.

+  > Editor Note: Add link to Review & Approval section after adding "FOCUS Work Flow Procedures"

   The FG Maintainer(s) SHOULD use GitHub Labels to indicate the type of “Review & Approval” assigned to each Pull Request.

-  The FG Maintainer(s) SHOULD keep FOCUS project related communications with members  within GitHub using GitHub Issues or GitHub Pull Requests and corresponding GitHub comment functionality rather than one to one communications.
+  The FG Maintainer(s) SHOULD keep FOCUS project related communications with members  within GitHub using GitHub Issues or GitHub Pull Requests and corresponding GitHub comment functionality rather than one-to-one communications.

-  The FG Maintainer(s) SHOULD close contributions that do not follow the rules, or meet the right quality or are related to features that are in the scope of the Release Version under development.
+  The FG Maintainer(s) MAY suggest to close contributions that do not follow the rules, fail to meet the required quality standards, or are unrelated to the features in the scope of the Release Version under development.

   If an FG is working in Hybrid Contribution mode where some edits are being made outside of GitHub, the FG Maintainer will be responsible for exporting Github content into a FG working document format, and the subsequent porting of that updated working document content back into GitHub content.
 All access to exported working documents will be limited to the members of the FOCUS group only, no external contributions are allowed.

-  An FG may select a new FG Maintainer or FG Maintainers upon Approval of the FG members, with the approval of the FG’s Chair.

 ### 2.2.5 FOCUS Group Chair(s)